Convex-Dev/design/docs/cad/011_errors/README.md

 ### `:ARGUMENT`

-An `:ARGUMENT` srror SHOULD be thrown whenever a function is passed an argument that is of an allowable type but for some reason is invalid (perhaps in relation to other arguments).
-An example would be attempting to put `assoc` a non-Blob value into a Index (which only accepts Blob-like values as keys).
+An `:ARGUMENT` error SHOULD be thrown whenever a function is passed an argument that is of an allowable type but for some reason is invalid (perhaps in relation to other arguments).

+Examples:
+- Attempting to put `assoc` a non-Blob value into a Index (which only accepts Blob-like values as keys).
+- Attempting to cast a value that is out of the allowable range (e.g. `(long 1e100)`)

 If the argument is definitely of the wrong type (i.e. would never be valid in any situation) then a `:CAST` error should be thrown instead.

 ### `:ARITY`

-An `:ARITY` srror SHOULD be thrown whenever an attempt is made to call a Function with an illegal number of arguments.
+An `:ARITY` error SHOULD be thrown whenever an attempt is made to call a Function with an illegal number of arguments.

 Note that a function may allow a variable number of arguments with a parameter declaration such as `[a & more]`.
 In such cases, code SHOULD still throw an `:ARITY` Error if the number of variable arguments is impermissible for any reason (e.g. requiring an odd number of arguments)

 ### `:ASSERT`

-An `:ASSERT` Error MAY be thrown whenever a precondition for some code is not satisfied.
-In many cases, a more specific error message may be appropriate or informative (e.g. `:CAST` or `:STATE`.
+An `:ASSERT` error MAY be thrown whenever a precondition for some code is not satisfied.
+In many cases, a more specific error message may be appropriate or informative (e.g. `:CAST` or `:STATE`).

 The Core function `assert` throws an `:ASSERT` error if any of its conditions evaluates to `false`